12 Ways You Might Be Loading Your Dishwasher Wrong

 Your water isn’t hot enough

-Dishwashers perform their best when the hot water is 120 degrees, the optimal temperature to dissolve food stains, according to Finishdishwashing.com.
-You can check your home’s water temp by sticking a meat thermometer in a glass of hot water; if it’s less than 120 degrees Fahrenheit, consider adjusting the settings on your water heater.
+Dishwashers perform their best when the hot water is 120 degrees Fahrenheit, the optimal temperature to dissolve food stains, according to Finish.
+You can check your home’s water temp by sticking a meat thermometer in a glass of hot water; if it’s less than 120 degrees, consider adjusting the settings on your water heater.
 (Don’t raise the temperature higher than 120 degrees, however; this can increase your risk—and especially your children’s risk—for burns while bathing or hand washing).
+There are also some strange health benefits to drinking hot water that you might not know about!

 You load some dishes on the top rack